MWs203867/S203867Lykkehjulet/README.md

 # S203867Lykkehjulet Individual assignment

- This is my inteoretation of the indiviudal assignment in course 62550
+ This is my interpretation of the indiviudal assignment in course 62550

  ## Bibliography